-I have noticed many times during my own pregnancy and otherwise that some people treat a pregnant lady awkwardly, like she’s contagious!
-It is almost like she’s a freak, as opposed to one of nature’s pure forms of miracle.
+I have noticed many times during my own pregnancy and otherwise that some people treat a pregnant lady awkwardly like she’s contagious!
+It is almost like she’s a freak, as opposed to one of nature’s pure forms of a miracle.
 Many others treat a pregnant lady like she is handicapped and offer to help all the time and every time.
 As for the spouses, there is too much confusion regarding the dos and don’ts and the thin line between caring and being overbearing.
-So, here is some handy help being provided by yours truly who’s been there and done that and by that I mean been knocked up, and not been rude to a person who is pregnant.
+So, here is some handy help being provided by yours truly who’s been there and done that and by that, I mean been knocked up, and not been rude to a person who is pregnant.

 First and most important: never congratulate a woman on being pregnant simply because she looks so, it may just be a case of over-eating or genetics.
 It is absolutely criminal to congratulate someone who you think is pregnant when she’s actually not.
 There ought to be a law against such kind of evil action.

-Then there is a thin line on being considerate towards a pregnant person and being over affectionate.
+Then there is a thin line on being considerate towards a pregnant person and being over-affectionate.
 Actually, the line, though thin, is vivid; do not touch her stomach unless you are her spouse.
 Yes, even though you may be an extremely close family member, she still may prefer you across the diameter of her belly.
 Kindly try and explain this to your children too.
 Though God knows I have tried hard with mine and failed on occasion and I find him checking not only my friend’s belly but also his grandfather’s where he firmly believes a baby has been hiding for way too long!

 Related reading: 6 things a man does to show his love

 If you are the spouse and the would-be father (can be mutually exclusive), if you are the cause of the impregnation, then remember the following: